The 'Resident Evil 4' iPhone 15 Remake Finally Gets A Release Date

 ‘Minecraft’ To ‘FIFA Soccer’: Best iOS Games To Play On The Upcoming iPhone 15

-Why ‘Resident Evil 4’ remake on iPhone 15 Pro is a big deal
+Why the ‘Resident Evil 4’ remake on iPhone 15 Pro is a big deal

 The Resident Evil 4 remake was originally released as a AAA title for PC, Xbox Series X|S, Sony PS4 and PS5 consoles.
 All the modern-day textures and special effects require a lot of computing power to run the game optimally and this is why you need a gaming PC or console with special graphical processing capabilities.